USAJOBS/help-center/how-to/search/save/index.md

 [Watch this short video on how to save a search](https://www.youtube.com/watch?v=pd-MuzSK3qw&feature=youtu.be){:target="_blank"}.

-## Manage saved searches in your account
+## Manage saved searches in your profile
-You can manage your saved searches in the Saved Searches section of your account.
+You can manage your saved searches in the **Saved Searches** section of your profile.
 You can have both active and archived saved searches.

-1. Sign into your USAJOBS account and go to **Saved Searches**.
+1. Sign into your USAJOBS profile and go to **Saved Searches**.
 2. Click the **+** next to a saved search to see more details.
 From here you can:

 ### Run your saved search